appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/FrameConfiguring.md

-# Configuring an AppcuesFrameView
+# Configuring an Appcues Frame

+Embed Appcues content inline in your app.

+## Overview

-Using `AppcuesFrameView` instances in your layouts will allow you to embed inline Appcues experience content in your app.
+Integrating ``AppcuesFrameView`` (UIKit) and ``AppcuesFrame`` (SwiftUI) in your layouts will allow you to embed Appcues experience content inline in your app.

 This style of pattern is non-modal in the user's experience, differing from modals and tooltips used in mobile flows.
 Any number of desired embedded experiences can be rendered in the application at any given time.

 ## Using an AppcuesFrameView with UIKit